 Our feet have changed dramatically from a mobile, grasping structure to a rigid, supporting one.
 The tarsal bones of the human ankle are large and robust for support.

 The joint between the distal tibia and fibula is fairly immobile, so that the two bones are firmly lashed together.
-Together, they articulate with the talus and thus have become less agile in climbing over time.
+Together, they articulate with the talus (most superior tarsal bone) in a hinge joint.
+We have lost much of the mobility of an ape foot and thus have become less agile in climbing over time.
 The calcaneus or heel bone is very large and robust and, along with the ball of the foot (distal end of the first metatarsal) and the area below the baby toe (fifth metatarsophalangeal joint), forms a tripod structure.
 Our feet have three arches for support, shock absorption, and forward propulsion; they are the medial and lateral longitudinal arches and the transverse arch.
 Hominin toes became shorter and less curved over time.